An Arab-American Mecca

 West Dearborn:

-Considered a little nicer and more desirable, West Dearborn is mostly upper-middle class neighborhoods with spacious, historic houses.
-Way back when, this is the part of the city that Henry Ford built his estate on (Fair Lane, which is now part of the University of Michigan Dearborn campus), as well as large, beautiful homes for all of his executives.
+Considered a little nicer and more desirable, West Dearborn is filled with neighborhoods with spacious, historic houses.
 The Henry Ford museum and Greenfield Village are also on the west side.

 Playing a very important role in Michigan history (and United States history…and even world history!) is the little town of Dearborn.
 It’s a popular stop just outside of Detroit with quite the draw for tourist and resident alike.
 Why not check it out for yourself?